Marcos-Fernando/EDTA-GUI/AnnoTEP/README.md

 > bash Miniconda3-latest-Linux-x86_64.sh
 > ```

-📌 Once Miniconda is installed, make sure you are inside the <b>AnnoTEP directory</b>, then set up the environment as follows:
+📌 Once Miniconda is installed, make sure you are inside the <b>EDTA-GUI directory</b>, then set up the environment as follows:
 ```sh
 cd $HOME/EDTA-GUI